Percolation critical probabilities of matching lattice-pairs: Notation and basic properties

-\begin{theorem} \mbox{\hfil} \begin{letlist} \item If $G\in\sT$ is one-ended, then $G$ may be embedded in $\sH$ as an Archimedean tiling, and all automorphisms of $G$ extend to isometries of $\sH$.
+\begin{theorem} \mbox{\hfil} \begin{letlist} \item \cite[Thms 3.1, 4.2]{Bab97} If $G\in\sT$ is one-ended, then $G$ may be embedded in $\sH$ as an Archimedean tiling, and all automorphisms of $G$ extend to isometries of $\sH$.
 If $G\in\sQ$ is one-ended and $3$-connected, then $G$ may be embedded in $\sH$ such that all automorphisms of $G$ extend to isometries of $\sH$.
+Furthermore, the target space $\sH$ denotes the Euclidean plane if and only if $G$ is amenable.

-\item Let $G$ be a $3$-connected graph, cellularly embedded in $\sH$ such that all faces are of finite size.
+\item \cite[p.\ 42]{Moh} Let $G$ be a $3$-connected graph, cellularly embedded in $\sH$ such that all faces are of finite size.
 Then $G$ is uniquely embeddable in the sense that for any two cellular embeddings $\phi_1: G\to S_1$, $\phi_2:G\to S_2$ into planar surfaces $S_1$, $S_2$, there is a homeomorphism $\tau:S_1\to S_2$ such that $\phi_2=\tau\phi_1$.

-\item If $G=(V,E)\in\sQ$ is one-ended, there exists some embedding of $G$ in $\sH$ such that the edges coincide with geodesics, the dual graph $G^+$ is quasi-transitive, and all automorphisms of $G$ extend to isometries of $\sH$.
+\item \cite[Thm 8.25 and Section 8.8]{LP} If $G=(V,E)\in\sQ$ is one-ended, there exists some embedding of $G$ in $\sH$ such that the edges coincide with geodesics, the dual graph $G^+$ is quasi-transitive, and all automorphisms of $G$ extend to isometries of $\sH$.
 Such an embedding is called \emph{canonical}.

 \end{letlist} \end{theorem}